Call 253-530-3463 for tickets for more information

 Oktoberfest at Morso

 On this Saturday, September 22nd, the Schottenhamel tent in Munich is the place to be, if you want to catch the official opening ceremonies of Oktoberfest.
 At noontime, the lord mayor of Munich will have the honor of tapping the first keg of Oktoberfest beer.
 Half way around the world, we will also begin celebrating the beginning of Oktoberfest at Morso by tapping our Oktoberfest beer.
-We love beer and we tap our Oktoberfest beer and serve brats beginning at Noon on September 22!
+We love beer and we tap our Ayinger Oktoberfest beer direct from Germany and serve brats beginning at Noon on September 22!

 We are always asked why we begin Oktoberfest in mid-September.
 It starts with the tradition begun in Germany.
 The history of Oktoberfest began with Crown Prince Ludwig, later to become King Ludwig I, marrying Princess Therese of Saxony-Hildburghausen on 12th October 1810.
 The citizens of Munich were invited to attend the festivities held on the fields in front of the city gates to celebrate the happy royal event.
 The fields have been named Theresienwiese ("Theresa's fields") in honor of the Crown Princess ever since, although the locals have since abbreviated the name simply to the "Wies'n".